s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 42 | 2022-05-15  | 2022-05-16 | AT | wmk | loves clean code |
 43 | 2022-05-22 | 2022-05-22 | UK | xyz | is anonymous |

 Let's add this table to the database.
-In Silverstripe all you need to do is creating a DataObject:
+In Silverstripe CMS all you need to do is creating a DataObject:

 ```php
 use SilverStripe\ORM\DataObject;